 Call it a concrete detail, evidence, support, or proof.
 What defends a debatable idea is REAL, TRUE, FACTUAL, and APART from debate.
 If the topic sentence defends the thesis, and the concrete detail is strong, commentary will be (almost) a breeze.
 If the concrete detail is weak, irrelevant, general, or loosely paraphrased, the student WILL hit a brick wall on commentary.
 So, how do we help students to avoid milk toast concrete details?

-1. Require that students put a finger on the evidence.
+1. Require that students put a finger on the evidence they will use in their rhetorical analysis.

 When I’m teaching my students how to craft a concrete detail, I require them to point to the evidence in the text itself.
 If the student is discussing figurative language, she has to put her finger on that extended metaphor she wants to discuss.
 If she can’t point to it, it’s not evidence.